jurikalita011/Juri-Kalita--Frontend-Developer/README.md

 # Saviour - Blockchain Home page

 ## Introduction
-This assignment involves implementing a web application based on a provided Figma design, which includes animations.
+This project involves implementing a web application based on a provided Figma design, which includes animations.
 The primary objective is to build a functional and visually appealing frontend application using React, TypeScript and Tailwind CSS.
 It also allows users to connect their wallets using WalletConnect.

 ## Project Type
 Frontend